bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Collection of computer science algorithms and data structures written in JavaScript.
 Run the sort performence test…</em>github.com</a><a href="https://github.com/idosela/algorithms-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/trekhleb/algorithms-and-data-structures-in-javascript-49i3" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/trekhleb/algorithms-and-data-structures-in-javascript-49i3"><strong>Algorithms and Data Structures in JavaScript</strong><br />
 <em>Hello Readers!
-I’ve recently launched JavaScript Algorithms and Data Structures repository on GitHub with a collection…</em>dev.to</a><a href="https://dev.to/trekhleb/algorithms-and-data-structures-in-javascript-49i3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+I've recently launched JavaScript Algorithms and Data Structures repository on GitHub with a collection…</em>dev.to</a><a href="https://dev.to/trekhleb/algorithms-and-data-structures-in-javascript-49i3" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance"><strong>Inheritance in JavaScript - Learn web development | MDN</strong><br />
 <em>This article has covered the remainder of the core OOJS theory and syntax that we think you should know now.
 At this…</em>developer.mozilla.org</a><a href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>